Last Updated on

 - Galápagos: The Islands That Changed the World.
 This book by Paul D. Stewart explores the unique flora and fauna, geology, human history, and all aspects that make Galapagos islands one of the most unique destinations in the world.

 - Galapagos: World’s End.
 Williams Beebe wrote this book to help you discover the many species and remarkable wildlife that forms the core of the Galapagos Islands’ identity.

-Galapagos Islands Travel Podcasts and Youtube Channel
+Galapagos Podcasts and Videos

 - Travel to the Galapagos Islands of Ecuador – Travel Podcast

 - Where Else to Go Podcast: Galapagos (Episode #8)

 - The Magic of the Galapagos Islands – Travel Podcast

 - 7 things to know before traveling to the Galapagos Islands | Galapagos Travel Center

 Online Galapagos Islands Resources